NVIDIA-AI-IOT/torch2trt/examples/quantization_aware_training/README.md

 | Resnet34 | 84.65 | 84.65 | 83.26 | 84.5 |

+**Please note that the idea behind these experiments is to see if TRT conversion is working properly rather than achieving industry standard accuracy results**

 ## Future Work

 - Add results for Resnet50, EfficientNet and Mobilenet